 The UpdateLink request can be used to establish an association between two eXtreme Scale entity instances.
-The association can be a single valued (to-one) relation or a multi valued (to-many) relation.
+The association can be a single valued (to-one) relation or a multi-valued (to-many) relation.

-Updating a link between two eXtreme Scale entity instances can not only establish associations, but also remove associations.
-For example, if the client establishes a to-one association between an Order(orderId=5000,customer_customerId='IBM') entity and entity and Customer('ALFKI') instance, it has to dissociate the Order(orderId=5000,customer_customerId='IBM') entity and entity from its currently associated Customer instance.
+Updating a link between two eXtreme Scale entity instances can establish associations or remove associations.
+For example, if the client establishes a to-one association between an Order(orderId=5000,customer\customerId='IBM') entity and Customer('ALFKI') instance, it has to dissociate the Order(orderId=5000,customer\customerId='IBM') entity and entity from its currently associated Customer instance.